 International Baccalaureate (IB)

 Forsyth County Schools' IB program is located on the campus of South Forsyth High School and is open to all Forsyth County high school-age students.
 The IB program begins in 11th grade and continues in 12th grade.
-The program incorporates a rigorous curriculum which provides perhaps the most thorough preparation for university-level study available.
+The program incorporates a rigorous curriculum that provides perhaps the most thorough preparation for university-level study available.
 IB teachers strive for a shared academic experience emphasizing critical thinking and exposure to a variety of viewpoints that fosters tolerance and intercultural understanding among our students.
 To prepare for the IB program, students are strongly encouraged to begin taking appropriate coursework in the ninth grade.
 For more information.

 Career, Technical and Agriculture Education (CTAE) PathwaysCareer Pathways are state-approved career enhancement programs defined as a coherent, articulated sequence of rigorous academic and career-related courses starting in the ninth grade and leading to an associate degree, and/or an industry-recognized certificate or licensure, and/or a baccalaureate degree and beyond.
 Career, Technical, and Agricultural Education (CTAE) provides students with the opportunity to select at least three sequenced courses in a career pathway.
 Georgia’s Career Clusters allow students to choose an area of interest in high school from the 17 clusters listed below.
 Students take classes tailored to their cluster, which helps them navigate their way to greater success – no matter what they choose to do after high school graduation.
 Each cluster will include multiple career pathways.
 The aim of the program is to show students the relevance of what they’re learning in the classroom, whether they want to attend a two-year college, a four-year university or go straight into the world of work.
 Students will begin to learn about potential careers in elementary and middle school so that they are ready to choose a pathway once they reach high school.
 Georgia’s initiative is based on the National Career Cluster Model.